- Search The Registry

 Tammi Terrell was born on this date in 1945.
 She was a Black Rhythm & Blues singer.

 In 1963, after James Brown caught her live show, she was signed to his Try Me label, issuing “I Cried.”
-One year later while touring with Brown’s live revue "If I Would Marry You" appeared on Checker during which time she also studied Pre-Med at the University of Pennsylvania.
-While performing with Jerry Butler in Detroit in 1965, Terrell was spotted by Harvey Fuqua and was introduced to Motown's Berry Gordy Jr. making her label debut with "I Can't Believe You Love Me" and other songs followed with "This Old Heart of Mine" and "Come on and See Me".
+One year later, while touring with Brown’s live revue "If I Would Marry You," appeared on Checker, during which time she also studied Pre-Med at the University of Pennsylvania.
+While performing with Jerry Butler in Detroit in 1965, Terrell was spotted by Harvey Fuqua.
+He was introduced to Motown's Berry Gordy Jr., making her label debut with "I Can't Believe You Love Me," and other songs followed by "This Old Heart of Mine" and "Come on and See Me."

-Her burial service attracted thousands of mourners including many of her Motown Colleagues.
+Her burial service attracted thousands of mourners, including many of her Motown Colleagues.
 Tammi Terrell was a contemporary vocal legend.
-Terrell and Gaye created some of the greatest love songs ever to emerge from Motown hit factory.
+Terrell and Gaye created some of the greatest love songs to emerge from Motown's hit factory.